Koch network: Mitt Romney presidential candidacy

 In July 2012, David H. Koch hosted a $50,000-a-person ($75,000 a couple) fundraising dinner for 2012 Republican Party Presidential candidate Mitt Romney, which was the subject of liberal and progressive protests.
 Koch Industries cited the protests an example of what they see as liberal hypocrisy regarding fundraising as these same groups don't protest big money donations for Democratic fundraisers.
 William Koch, the younger brother of Charles and David, gave $1 million to Restore Our Future, a super-PAC backing Romney.
 During the 2008 presidential race, David Koch donated $2,300 to Romney.

-2016 elections and President Donald Trump
+2016 elections and Donald Trump presidency

 A group associated with the Kochs announced plans to raise $889 million leading up to the 2016 elections.
 After the Republican primary, they decided to not donate to Trump's campaign at all, instead focusing on the Congress and Senate races.
-This included spending “heavily" on get out the vote drives for Republicans in general which helped Trump win "in key swing states”.
+This included spending "heavily" on get out the vote drives for Republicans in general which helped Trump win "in key swing states".
 Charles Koch criticized Trump's Muslim travel ban suggestions during the campaign and went so far as to say "it's possible" that Hillary Clinton could be a better president, although he strongly denied rumours that he would actually support Clinton.
-In June 2018, the Kochs backed a multimillion-dollar campaign organized by three pro-free trade political groups to oppose the Trump tariffs.
+In June 2018, the Kochs backed a multimillion-dollar campaign organized by three pro-free trade political groups to oppose the First Trump tariffs.